VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-deployment.rst

 After :ref:`installing VOLTTRON <Platform-Installation>`, open three shells with the current directory the root of the VOLTTRON repository.
-Then activate the VOLTTRON environment and export the `VOLTTRON_HOME` variable.
+Then activate the VOLTTRON environment and export the :term:`VOLTTRON_HOME` variable.
 The home variable needs to be different for each instance.

 If you are using Terminator you can right click and select "Split Vertically".